4.3 Systems thinking and sensing

 Reason and intellect are only part of our intelligence

-Saarinen & Hämäläinen (2010) define systems intelligence as ‘the ability to use the human sensibilities of systems and reasoning about systems in order to adaptively carry out productive actions within and with respect to systems’.
-Systems intelligence is about human agents as both emotional and rational beings.
-It utilizes the influence of the senses as well as the thinking when acting within systems.
-Moreover, systems intelligence is a concept that extends traditional systems thinking by focusing on the opportunity for positive human and systems growth.
-It focuses its efforts on finding out how people can develop the resources to enhance our lives.
-(Jones & Hämäläinen 2013)
+Aalto professors Saarinen & Hämäläinen (2010) define systems intelligence as ‘the ability to use the human sensibilities of systems and reasoning about systems in order to adaptively carry out productive actions within and with respect to systems.’
+Systems intelligence is about humans being both emotional and rational beings.
+It’s a concept that extends traditional systems thinking by focusing on the opportunity for positive human and systems growth.
+It focuses its efforts on finding out how people can develop the resources to enhance our lives (Jones & Hämäläinen 2013).

 Theory U

 There are many systems thinking schools and theories.
-We introduce here Otto Scharmer’s Theory U. Scharmer is a senior lecturer at the Massachusetts Institute of Technology (MIT) and one of the founders of Presencing Institute, that works towards systemic transformation.
-The aim is to help individuals and groups to leap to a new level of thinking and awareness, where the way we perceive ourselves and the world changes.
-Otto Scharmer came to Theory U by interviewing and listening many change makers and pioneers who have created something new in science, business and society, and by participating himself in many change initiatives.
+We introduce here Otto Scharmer’s Theory U. Scharmer is a senior lecturer at the Massachusetts Institute of Technology (MIT) and one of the founders of Presencing Institute, which works towards systemic transformation.
+The aim is to help individuals and groups leap to a new level of thinking and awareness, to change the way we perceive ourselves and the world.
+Otto Scharmer came to Theory U by interviewing and listening many change-makers and pioneers and by participating himself in many change initiatives.
 According to Scharmer, to really change the world we first need to shift the inner place that we operate from.
-This itself is radically creative learning process.
+This itself is a radically creative learning process.

 According to Scharmer’s theory, we need to activate deeper sources of knowing than just our minds and thinking.
 When we start paying attention to feelings, intuition and bodily sensations, we get a more holistic view of things than if we rely only on rational thinking and intellectual reasoning.
-By combining all qualities of knowing, and all types of intelligence that we humans have, we can connect with the invisible, even unconscious potentials within us that may play a key role in systemic change.
-We also need to become aware of blind spots in the inner places from which everyone operates.
-Often it is the unconscious beliefs and thinking patterns that hold us from radically creative positive change.
+By combining all qualities of knowing and all our types of intelligence, we can connect with the invisible or unconscious potential within us that can play a key role in systemic change.
+We also need to become aware of blind-spots in our inner spaces.
+Unconscious beliefs and thinking patterns often hold us back from radically creative positive change.

 An open mind is the capacity to suspend all habits of judgment.
-It is about seeing with fresh eyes and allowing new data to come in.
-An open heart refers to the capacity to empathize and to look at a problem not from your own angle, but through the eyes and the experience of someone else.
+It’s about seeing with fresh eyes and allowing new data to come in.
+An open heart refers to the capacity to empathize and to look at a problem not from your own angle but through the eyes and the experience of someone else.
 An open will is the capacity to let go of all intentions, identities and who we think we are, in order to open up new possibilities.
-All this constitutes a shift in awareness that allows people to learn from the future as it emerges, and to realize that future in the world.
+All this constitutes a shift in awareness that allows people to learn from the future as it emerges and to realize that future in the world.

-To effectively sense, the voices of judgement, cynicism and fear must be suspended, and attention needs to be directed from what is to what might be.
-All this enables us to connect more deeply with the sources of creativity and to sense how we can actualize creative projects.
+The voices of judgement, cynicism and fear must be suspended, and attention needs to be directed from what is to what might be.
+All this enables us to connect more deeply with the sources of creativity and to sense how we can actualize highest future potentials through creative projects.

 Reflection